-Practically all the mineral was shipped to ports in northern Europe based on the contract signed with "Société des Mines et Fonderies de Zinc de la Vieille-Montagne" (Liège-Angleur, Belgium).
-At first the mineral was shipped to Antwerp (Belgium) in percentages of between 90% and 95%.
+Practically, all the mineral was shipped to ports in northern Europe based on the contract signed with the "Société des Mines et Fonderies de Zinc de la Vieille-Montagne" (Liège-Angleur, Belgium).
+At first, 90% to 95% of the mineral was shipped to Antwerp (Belgium).
 Later, it was also exported to Great Britain and France, with only 3% of the mineral remaining in Spain.

-Between 1855 and 1860 there was considerable development, and in 1859 there were 540 miners working in the mine, with jobs for another 60 people involved in transporting and loading the mineral.
+Between 1855 and 1860 a considerable development took place, and in 1859 there were 540 miners working in the mine, with jobs for another 60 people involved in transporting and loading the mineral.

 With the mine in the hands of the R.C.A.M, an initial division of work took place between the groups "Primera y Otras" and "Pablo y Otras", which continued until the activity was halted for an unspecified time.
-The commencement of this, which is equally difficult to determine, is thought to be around 1928.
+The commencement of this, which is equally difficult to determine, is thought to be in 1928 approximately.
 From the human standpoint, it was a time of social conflict.
-Several strikes were organised at the start of the 20th century, calling for better pay and shorter hours.
+Several strikes were organised in the early 20th century, calling for better pay and the reduction of working hours.

-This first closure led to serious difficulties for the inhabitants of the surrounding townships, who were unable to understand why the mine was closed given that it was fully productive.
+This first closure led to serious difficulties for the inhabitants of the surrounding townships, who were unable to understand why the mine was closed since it was fully operational.
 The consequences were massive lay-offs and emigration.

-The second phase of the activity which commenced after the closure, some time after the Spanish Civil War, gave rise to an important increase in production, associated with the growing degree of mechanisation and important changes in mining methods, with the execution of new interior slopes and tunnels for transportation and drainage.
-Examples of those mechanisation processes (even though we may think them elementary today) include the replacement of animals pulling the wagons with locomotives or the installation of electrical transformers for supplying energy.
+The second phase of the activity, which started some time after the Spanish Civil War, gave rise to an important increase in production, associated with the growing degree of mechanisation and important changes in mining methods, with the creation of new interior slopes and tunnels for transportation and drainage.
+Examples of those mechanisation processes (even though we may find them elementary today) include the replacement of animals pulling the wagons with locomotives or the installation of electrical transformers for energy supply.

 For 20 years before the closing of the mine, which took place in December 1978 (although it was officially closed at the start of 1979), those improvements made it possible to extract average annual amounts of about 75,000 tons, with average percentages of 4.5 and 0.6% for zinc and lead, respectively.
 This was the mine's most expansive period.

-From the potholing perspective, the cave was explored in 1975 during the exploitation and topographic works carried out by the Potholding Club of Cantabria (Speleo Club Cántabro -SCC).
+From the potholing perspective, the cave was explored in 1975 during the exploration and topographic works carried out by the Potholding Club of Cantabria (Speleo Club Cántabro or SCC.
 Some of the most unique elements of La Florida Mining Group are:

 This is the oldest site and the one that gives the name to the mine.
-It was an open-cast mine and today, the cavities and trenches created during the mining activity can still be seen.
-Next to it is a mining town (now uninhabited) which once had a chapel and school, a washing place, a powder house, stables, etc.
+It was an open-cast mine and, today, the cavities and trenches created by the mining activity can still be seen.
+Next to it, there is a mining town (now uninhabited) which once had a chapel and school, a washing place, a powder house, stables, etc.

 This is one of the oldest tunnels, opened between 1908 and 1910.
 It is now the access that leads to El Soplao Cave for the two types of tourist visits.

-It has a depth of 167 m and was used as a mine until the opening of the general transport level of Cereceo, from which time it was used exclusively by the workers.
-The transformer, the compressor building and the building that houses the pit elevator machinery still exist, alongside other auxiliary constructions, drainage ducts, a gravity tank, air chimneys and shafts.
+It has a depth of 167 m and was used as a mine until the opening of the general transport level of Cereceo, and from then on it was used exclusively by the workers.
+The transformer, the compressor building and the building that houses the pit elevator machinery still exist, as well as other auxiliary constructions, drainage ducts, a gravity tank, air chimneys and shafts.

 This provisional mining tunnel ended up being used as an ore-dumping hole from ramp 4, allowing the ore to be brought out through the general transportation tunnel of Cereceo.
 The mechanical preparatory work was carried out in an area near the shaft.
-For the calamines, this was reduced to striating by hand, separating the sterile elements from the earth which was sent to the site for washing thick mineral for calcination.
-The blende was treated in a floating workshop.
+For the calamines, this was reduced to striating by hand, separating the sterile elements from the soil which was sent to the site for washing thick mineral for calcination.
+The blende was treated in a flotation workshop.
 The turret and head of the aerial cable are especially interesting as well as the washing sites and the calcining furnace.
-Other buildings exist, in differing conditions of conservation.
-These include houses, the transformer, the compressor building, etc. La Plaza del Monte was the point of union with the rest of La Florida mine since it received most of the minerals obtained.
+There are also other buildings in differing conditions of conservation.
+These include houses, the transformer, the compressor building, etc. La Plaza del Monte was the point of union with the rest of La Florida mine since it received most of the minerals that were obtained.

 This is the most recent part of the mine.
-This 3,250m-long transportation tunnel was opened up for the purpose of connecting the Cereceo washing facilities with the mineralised areas of Cereceo, La Isidra and Lacuerre, thereby allowing the old buckets line used for leading the ore and waste to the treatment facilities to be eliminated.
+This 3,250 metre-long transportation tunnel was opened up for the purpose of connecting the Cereceo washing facilities with the mineralised areas of Cereceo, La Isidra and Lacuerre, thereby allowing the elimination of the old bucket line used for leading the ore and waste to the treatment facilities.
 The washing sites can still be seen, with their decanting ponds, the pit opening and the remains of an overhead cable.
 Other important buildings that once existed are the offices, hospital, houses, several tanks, coal bunkers, store, watch tower, powder house, laboratories, workshops, garages, etc.

-Following the transfer of the Cereceo washing site to La Plaza de Monte, a new town was established, Caviña (also known as La Florida), which replaced the old settlement of la Florida.
-Both the living and administrative structures were reorganised in this area, with offices, a hospital, houses (including one for the manager), a store and a chapel, etc. At present it is inhabited and operative, but has no relationship with the intrinsic functions of mining.
+Following the transfer of the Cereceo washing site to La Plaza de Monte, a new town was established, Caviña (also known as La Florida), which replaced the old settlement of La Florida.
+Both the living and administrative structures were reorganised in this area, with offices, a hospital, houses (including one for the manager), a store and a chapel, etc. At present it is inhabited and operative, but has no relationship with the intrinsic functions of the mining activity.

 El Soplao Cave is closely linked to the work of La Florida Mining Group.
-As already mentioned, at first the mining activity was carried out in an open cast mine on the hill of La Florida.
-Between 1908-1910 work was started on the underground galleries through the construction of La Isidra tunnel.
+As mentioned above, at first the mining activity was carried out in an open cast mine on the hill of La Florida.
+Between 1908 and 1910 work was started on the underground galleries through the construction of La Isidra tunnel.
 During this operation, the miners discovered a cave in the mountainside.
-This first contact with the cave was probably not welcomed by the company and managers, since the cavity obviously meant there was no mineral.
+This first contact with the cave was probably not welcomed by the company and managers, since the cavity obviously meant that there was no mineral.

-Although some parts of this cave were adapted, the miners respected both the cave and the rock formations and merely created transportation spaces (for people and for the wagons laden with the orel) for installing machinery or building structures linked to their activity, such as water harnessing devices, which can be seen scattered throughout the different parts of the cave.
+Although some parts of this cave were adapted, the miners respected both the cave and the rock formations and merely created transportation spaces (for people and for the wagons laden with the orel) for the installation of machinery or building of structures linked to their activity, such as water harnessing devices, which can be seen scattered throughout the different parts of the cave.

 In this way, the beauty of the geological heritage and the surprising industrial mining archaeology of our forefathers were naturally and subtly united.